stanfordnlp/spinn/README.md

 # Stack-augmented Parser-Interpreter Neural Network

 This repository contains the source code described in our paper [A Fast Unified Model for Sentence Parsing and Understanding][1].
+For a more informal introduction to the ideas behind the model, see this [Stanford NLP blog post][8].

 There are three separate implementations available:

 - A **Python/Theano** implementation of SPINN using a naïve stack representation (named `fat-stack`)
 - A **Python/Theano** implementation of SPINN using the `thin-stack` representation described in our paper